JohnKun136NVCP/yt-telegrambot/README.md

     ```
 3. On ```main.py``` replace YOUR Token ```TELEGRAM_TOKEN``` and put quotes like this ```"absc123+.."```

+> [!NOTE]
+> You will need to install NodeJS, since adding poToken is no longer available.
+> You can use a script.

 4. Run the script
     ```bash
     python3 main.py